Student Visa

 A visitor (B) visa permits enrollment in a short recreational course of study, which is not for credit toward a degree or academic certificate.
 Learn more about Visitor Visas.

-Study leading to a U.S. conferred degree or certificate is never permitted on a visitor (B) visa, even if it is for a short duration.
+Study leading to a U.S. conferred degree or certificate is not permitted on a visitor (B) visa, even if it is for a short duration.
 For example, a student in a distance learning program that requires a period of time on the institution’s U.S. campus must obtain a student (F or M) visa prior to entering the United States.

 Student Acceptance at a SEVP Approved School

-The first step is to apply to a SEVP-approved school in the United States.
-After the SEVP-approved school accepts your enrollment, you will be registered for the Student and Exchange Visitor Information System (SEVIS) and must pay the SEVIS I-901 fee.
+The first step to studying in the United States is apply to a SEVP-approved school in the United States.
+If the SEVP-approved school accepts your enrollment, you will be registered for the Student and Exchange Visitor Information System (SEVIS) and must pay the SEVIS I-901 fee.
 The SEVP-approved school will issue you a Form I-20.
 After you receive the Form I-20 and register in SEVIS, you may apply at a U.S. Embassy or Consulate for a student (F or M) visa.
 You must present the Form I-20 to the consular officer when you attend your visa interview.

 Visit the U.S. Immigration and Customs Enforcement (ICE) Student and Exchange Visitor Program (SEVP) website to learn more about SEVIS and the SEVIS I-901 Fee.